slaent/issues/TOS.md

 SLAENT has an evolving set of rules for how ecosystem partners can interact with your Content on the Services.
 These rules exist to enable an open ecosystem with your rights in mind.
 You understand that we may modify or adapt your Content as it is distributed, syndicated, published, or broadcast by us and our partners and/or make changes to your Content in order to adapt the Content to different media.
 You represent and warrant that you have all the rights, power and authority necessary to grant the rights granted herein to any Content that you submit.

 ### 4. Using the Services ###
-Please review the (#USER RULES HERE#), which are part of the User Agreement and outline what is prohibited on the Services.
+Please review the [User Rules](/rules), which are part of the User Agreement and outline what is prohibited on the Services.
 You may use the Services only in compliance with these Terms and all applicable laws, rules and regulations.

 Our Services evolve constantly.
 As such, the Services may change from time to time, at our discretion.
 We may stop (permanently or temporarily) providing the Services or any features within the Services to you or to users generally.
 We also retain the right to create limits on use and storage at our sole discretion at any time.
 We may also remove or refuse to distribute any Content on the Services, suspend or terminate users, and reclaim usernames without liability to you.